hongyusu/ProteinFunctionPrediction/Preprocessing/myinterproscan/README.md

 # InterProScan

+More information can be found from [my blog post](http://hongyusu.github.io/lessons/2015/06/17/extract-protein-features-via-interproscan/).

 This post aims to illustrate the installation and running InterProScan on a local machine.
 InterProScan is frequently used in Bioinformatics data analysis the goal of which is to extract various protein features based on sequence alignment of database search.
 As scanning a protein sequence is time consuming even on a local machine, we install the lookup database based on which features of known protein can be directed extracted from the database.